Skip to Content

 Method

-4. Bake chicken on center rack for 15 minutes per lb, about 1 hour 25 minutes or until internal temp of the chicken reads 165°F.
+6. Bake the chicken for 15 minutes per pound, about 1 hour 25 minutes or until the internal temperature of the chicken reads 165°F on an instant read thermometer.

 Nutrition Info